About Event Listeners and Event Listening

 Red Apps can register listeners for events that are filtered by host commands.
 It is strongly recommended that you add a filter for commands to any event listener.
 This is especially useful for web apps.

-Sabre Red 360 Developer Toolkit_ has enhanced the event listener mechanism by enabling registration for specific command or response events.
+Sabre Red 360 Software Development Kit_ has enhanced the event listener mechanism by enabling registration for specific command or response events.
 A command prefix is registered in an

 action_code attribute in